Managing your wellbeing while working from home

 |Keep in touch and stay connected with your Line Manager and colleagues||Forget to take time off work – it is important to have a break and switch off now and then|

 |Set yourself new goals for the day, and reflect on these at the end of the working day||Forget to make use of available resources, like the ones listed below|

 Looking after your mental health

-The coronavirus outbreak is affecting the way many of us live our lives, and it's normal that this may affect people's mental health.
-Samaritans recommend these key steps:
+Since March 2020, the coronavirus outbreak has affected, and still continues to affect, the way many of us live our lives.
+It's normal that this may affect people's mental health.

-The mental health charity Mind has extensive information about how to manage your mental health during this time, and how to plan for staying indoors and at home.
-There is also a managers guide for supporting your staff remotely.
+The mental health charity Mind has extensive information about how to manage your mental health during this time, including information on coping with going back into the workplace or on campus and tips for managing feelings about lockdown easing.

 The Mental Health Foundation also lists lots of useful information and advice on looking after your mental health while working during the coronavirus outbreak, including tips for home working, and tips for employees and leaders.

 Psychology Tools offer a free downloadable guide on living with worry and anxiety amidst global uncertainty.
 The guide explores the differences between normal and excessive worry, and offers a selection of practical exercises that you can use to manage worry and maintain wellbeing.